ceiphr/gnome-protonvpn-status/README.md

 Significant portion of code in this extension were derived from [@bajcmartinez](https://github.com/bajcmartinez)'s [NordVPN-Status](https://github.com/bajcmartinez/nordvpn-status).

 The ProtonVPN logo and mark are both registered trademarks of Proton Technologies AG.

 The GNOME foot logo is a registered trademark of The GNOME Foundation.

 The [checkmark icon](https://icons8.com/icons/set/checkmark) used in "Planned Features" was created by [Icons8](https://icons8.com).

+Thank you to [u/ndhlms](https://www.reddit.com/user/ndhlms/) for [recommending the use of `GSubprocess` for handling status updated](https://www.reddit.com/r/gnome/comments/gqvgeu/glibspawn_command_line_sync_performance_question/frwgd5y?utm_source=share&utm_medium=web2x).

 ### License & Terms

 ProtonVPN Status is available under the [GNU GENERAL PUBLIC LICENSE v3.0](LICENSE).

 ### Disclaimer